-Accessory dwellings are allowed in accordance with 24 V.S.A. § 4412(1) (E) and (F) and further defined in Article 8 of this Bylaw.
-If the primary dwelling is on municipal sewer an additional sewer unit must be obtained for the accessory dwelling, water will be based on usage.
-If the primary dwelling is using an on-site septic system, certification from a qualified/certified engineer that the system is capable of handling the additional flow will be necessary, and an amended State wastewater permit is likely needed.
+Accessory dwellings are fully defined in Article 8 of this Bylaw and by 24 VSA 117 § 4412 (1) (E) & (F).
+A dwelling unit may be considered as an accessory dwelling if it is located within a single-family dwelling or attached to the dwelling and the dwelling is owner occupied.
+The accessory dwelling shall not exceed 30% of the floor space of the primary dwelling.
+Sufficient wastewater capacity must be shown and if the primary dwelling is on municipal sewer an additional sewer unit must be obtained for the accessory dwelling.
+If the primary dwelling is using an on-site septic system, certification from a qualified/certified engineer that the system is capable of handling the additional flow will be necessary.
 An upgrade to the system may be required.
-The onsite water supply shall also be adequate to serve both dwellings.